 You have an entire 57 minutes to complete the multiple-choice section.
 You don’t necessarily have to use up all of this time, but it does give you extra time to review your answers.
 You can’t, of course, review the hazard perception section—you can’t rewind hazards on the road after all!
 As long as you’ve practised using the app and mock tests, you should be perfectly fine.

 Hopefully our guide will have helped you to get test-ready.
 Still unsure?
-Check out our top 5 last minute theory test tips.
+Check out these 5 steps to pass the theory test and some last minute theory test tips.
 Once you pass your theory test, you’ll be looking to take driving lessons and your practical test.
 There are many more things to think about when considering the practical test—for instance, can you do the test in your own car, and what model of sat nav will be used on the test?

 Still, it’s important to note that your theory certificate only lasts 2 years, so be sure you get a test lined up—you don’t want to have to retake your theory test because you waited too long!

 Taking a course with PassMeFast

 PassMeFast offers driving courses across large parts of the UK—check out the areas we cover to see if our courses are available near you.
 We’ve ignored the slow pace of other driving lessons in favour of flexible, intensive and semi-intensive courses ranging from our 5-hour refresher course to our 20 hour driving course to our beginner 48-hour course.
 Our instructors will pick you up and drop you off at home or work—so you can fit everything around your schedule.
 Take a look at our course prices for more information.

 If you’re not too sure which of our courses is suited to you, you could go for our course assessment.
 One of our grade A or B driving instructors will assess your driving ability over an hour and recommend you a suitable course.